mausio/Pfannkuchen/README.md

 # Pfannkuchen
-How to make a german Pfannkuchen
+Demonstration of ChatGPT integration from a Python backend through creating, updating, and deleting this Pfannkuchen recipe.

 **Ingredients** (for ~5 pancakes):
 - 200g flour